ncsokas/superfactory-react-db-exercise/README.md

-# React Product Database Exercise
+# React App Product Database using JSON server Exercise

 This project demonstrates how to build a React application that displays and manages product data from a local JSON database.